ComposableFi/composable/book/src/pallets/dex-router.md

-# Dex-Router
+# DEX-Router

-*This pallet is used to add a route to a Decentralized Exchange Dex for a given pair of asset id's.*
+*This pallet is used to add a route to a Decentralized Exchange (DEX) for a given pair of asset id's.*

 ---